pyroscope/rtorrent-ps/docs/manual.rst

    rTorrent-PS Trackers View

+In older builds, you need to remember to press the ``*`` key while showing a view, and change the state of new views after adding them (by calling the `view.collapsed.toggle`_ command), else you won't ever see it.

-The following is an overview of the column heading icons, and what the values and icons in it mean.
+The following is an overview of the default columns, and what the values and icons in them mean.
 A **⍰** after the column title indicates a ‘sacrificial’ column, which disappear when the display gets too narrow to display all the columns.
 When even that does not provide enough space, columns are omitted beginning on the right side (*Name* is always included).